noperoni/krisztian-kovacs-portfolio/README.md

-# Krisztián Kovács - Portfolio Website
+# Kovács Krisztián Géza - Portfolio Website

 Welcome to my personal portfolio website showcasing my work as an IT Infrastructure Engineer and Project Manager.